-- On the first occasion, the person will be referred for a SAOR (Support, Ask and Assess, Offer Assistance, Refer) health screening and brief intervention. - On the second occasion, AGS will have discretion to either make a further referral for a SAOR health screening and brief intervention, or issue an adult caution, if applicable. - On the third or any subsequent occasion, AGS will revert to dealing with the person in line with existing legislation, under which the individual could receive a criminal conviction and custodial sentence.
+- On the first occasion, AGS will refer them, on a mandatory basis, to the HSE for a health screening and brief intervention. - On the second occasion, AGS will have the discretion to issue an Adult Caution (see Section T2.2 of the Legal framework workbook for a description of the Adult Cautioning Scheme). - On the third or any subsequent occasion, AGS will revert to dealing with the person in line with Section 3 of the Misuse of Drugs Act, 1977, under which the individual could receive a criminal conviction and custodial sentence.